darpandodiya/random-image-generator/README.md

 # Random Image Generator

 Simple command line based Java program to generate dataset random valid images.
-Configured based on size, no of files or both.
+Can generate based on filetype, size, no of files or all.

 While doing one project, I needed sets of images to test.
 Generating such datasets manually is --well not something a programmer should do! :) So I quickly wrote this tool.